This month’s Soaring Solo blog post focuses on three ways of transforming trauma with your solo show.

 While solo theatre is not for everyone, if you are one of the brave souls hungry enough to choose this art form, then you may find the following tools incredibly cathartic as you craft your one-person play.

-Here are four ways of transforming trauma with your solo show:
+Here are three ways of transforming trauma with your solo show:

 Simply put, personification is a theatrical device where the solo artist assigns human qualities to an inanimate object, animal, body part, or otherwise nonhuman entity.